tfrank64/bms-samples-swift-hellopush/README.md

 # iOS helloPush Sample Application for Bluemix Mobile Services
 ---
-This iOS helloPush sample contains an Objective-C project that you can use to learn more about the IBM Push Notification Service.
+This iOS helloPush sample contains an Swift project that you can use to learn more about the IBM Push Notification Service.

-Use the following steps to configure the helloPush sample for Objective-C:
+Use the following steps to configure the helloPush sample for Swift:

 1. [Download the helloPush sample](#download-the-hellopush-sample)
 2. [Configure the mobile backend for your helloPush application](#configure-the-mobile-backend-for-your-hellopush-application)